mncedisiHlonzi/High-School-Website/README.md

 # Shengeza High School - Static Website

-Welcome to the official Shengeza High School website repository!
+Welcome to the **Official Shengeza High School website** repository!
 This is a beautifully crafted static website designed to represent my former high school, Shengeza High School, using only HTML, CSS, and JavaScript.

 ## About the Project